StephanHCB/tpl2git-operator/README.md

 operator-sdk create api --group tpl2git --version v1alpha1 --kind Renderer --resource --controller
 ```

+## implementation

 edit `api/v1alpha1/renderer_types.go` to define the fields of your custom resource.

 run `make` to adapt the code to reflect your changes.

 run `make manifests` to create the custom resource definition manifests.

+implement the reconcile loop, then build the binary

+## execution for debugging

+- build the binary
+- transfer it to a system with an admin kubeconfig
+- transfer config/crd directory
+- `kubectl apply -k config/crd` (uses built-in kustomize)
+- run the binary with access to an admin kubeconfig

+For deployment into the cluster instead
+- build the docker image
+- push it to a registry the cluster can reach
+- `kubectl apply -k config/default` (uses built-in kustomize)